DrozmotiX/ioBroker.esphome/README.md

 -->

 ### __WORK IN PROGRESS__
+* (DutchmanNL) Improved error handling if devices are not reachable/disconnected
 * (DutchmanNL) Bugfix: Allow control of brightness and color for light component, fixes #173

 ### 0.3.1 (2023-10-31)